hoffstadt/DearPyGui/docs/source/tutorials/item-usage.rst

     Item id's should be unique if specified using the *id* keyword.
     Integers 0-10 are reserved for DPG.

-.. note:: Items can be created delete at runtime see :doc:`../api-reference/item-creation-runtime`

 .. code-block:: python

     import dearpygui.dearpygui as dpg